Cian Dillon

 Cian Dillon (born 30 October 1988) is an Irish hurler who plays for club side Crusheen.
 He usually plays as a left corner-back, but can also be deployed as a full-back.
 Dillon was a member of the Clare senior hurling team that won the 2013 All-Ireland Championship.

 Career

-Dillon first came to prominence as a hurler at juvenile and underage levels with the Crusheen club, however, it was as a member of the club's senior hurling team that he has enjoyed his greatest successes.
-He won back-to-back Clare Championship titles in 2010 and 2011.
+Dillon played hurling at juvenile and underage levels with the Crusheen club, and later became a member of the club's senior hurling team.
+He won back-to-back Clare Senior Hurling Championship titles with the club in 2010 and 2011.

 Dillon first played for Clare as a member of the minor team in 2006, before later playing at full-back on Clare's All-Ireland Under-21 Championship-winning team in 2009.
 He made his first appearance with the Clare senior team in 2010.
 Dillon won an All-Ireland Championship medal in 2013, when Clare claimed the title for the first time in 16 years.
 He later won a National Hurling League medal as joint captain of the team in 2016.
 Dillon announced his retirement from inter-county hurling on 9 January 2019.